fogus/spiel/wurfelspiel/pentwr/README.markdown

 For example, if a player wishes to place her opponent's die showing a `2` on a corner space then that `2` must show on one side and a `6`, since it's the largest perpendicular value, must show on the other pyramid side.

+The placing player can always decide which side of the pyramid the die values reside.

 ### The middle die exception

 There is one exception to the placement rules rule and that is if a die is placed on the center-most square where naturally the die thus placed will eventually be buried.
+In this case a player will receive zero-points for this die.
+Therefore, the first player of the game can choose to place any die on the center cell and receive the smallest value for an apex placement, 1-2-3 points for the sides showing the values on the die.
+These points are added to the final score for the corresponding sides.

 ### Scoring